Distributional Inverse Homogenization: 2D Periodic Homogenization

 We have just used the copula construction to specify Voronoi seed locations.
 Given the seeds, we use the Laguerre-Voronoi diagrams of Subsection~\ref{sec:2D_per_hom_i.i.d.}, and hence with $v^{(n,1:M,1:2)}$, $n$ in the index set of partition cells $\mathcal{I}$, we can compute $A^{(n)}$ and $\widetilde{A}^{(n)}$ the same way as in~\eqref{eq:per_vor_Afield_multWeight} and~\eqref{eq:cont_relax_A_crystalLag}.
 Figure~\ref{fig:loc_per_2D_vor_samples} shows the locally periodic construction: the first two plots is the zoomed in Voronoi diagram at two different locations showing the local periodicity, the third plot is a larger window of the Voronoi construction where the spatial variations become visible.
 Figure~\ref{fig:Homogenized_loc_per_2D_vor_samples} shows the three components of the periodically homogenized coefficient in each cell in Figure~\ref{fig:loc_per_2D_vor_samples:c}, exposing the spatial variability of the copula construction.

-To mirror a physically testable setup, we assume the local $\Abar^{(n)}$ are noisily measured at sparse distant locations with the noise distribution $\eta:=\cN(0,\sigma_\eta^2\I_3)$.
-We attempt to learn $(w,a)$ from sparsely observed homogenized coefficients using~\eqref{eq:objective_per}.
+To mirror a physically testable setup, we assume the local $\Abar^{(n)}$ are noisily measured at sparse distant locations with the noise distribution $\bP_\xi:=\cN(0,\sigma_{\xi}^2\I_3)$.
+We attempt to estimate $(w,a)$ from sparsely observed homogenized coefficients using~\eqref{eq:objective_per}.